yuriyostapenko/terraform-azurerm-dns/README.md

 #### Why?

 Currently, zone delegation for Private DNS Zones on Azure is not supported.
 It's in the roadmap, but timing is unknown.
-This module enables zone delegation for private on-premises resolvers already now.
+This module enables _zone delegation for private on-premises resolvers_ already now, by deploying recursive resolver VMs to a private resolution network.

 Based on https://github.com/Azure/azure-quickstart-templates/tree/master/301-dns-forwarder, but for Terraform and with HA.